Yosemite Valley

 Preparation is important for a hike of this magnitude.
 Understand your limits, take enough water, and plan appropriately.
 Several Half Dome hikers are rescued each year due to unpreparedness, and the most common first aid response issues are related to dehydration.
 If you have one, it is also a good idea to take a filtration water bottle or iodine tablets in case you need to replenish your water along the trail.

-Permits to hike to the top of Half Dome are required seven days per week while the cables are installed.
+A Half Dome hike permit is required seven days per week while the cables are installed.
 This protects the wilderness character of the trail, reduces crowding, and increases safety.
 Prior to the permit system, hikers sometimes lined up to wait an hour or more in the hot sun just to get on the cables.

 Day hikers can now enter a lottery to win some of the 300 permits available for Half Dome each day.
 There is a preseason lottery from March 1 – 31 (Eastern time).
 If you apply for the preseason lottery you will be notified about the results in mid-April.
 For those of us who prefer a more spontaneous trip, there is also a daily lottery.
 Enter the lottery two days before your intended hiking date, and get a notification late that evening about the results.
 So, if you wanted to hike on a Saturday, you would apply on Thursday, and know by Thursday night whether you should pack and prepare for your trip.